 The WELL team includes some of the most knowledgeable and respected water experts in California.
 These Latino water leaders embody California’s future, representing large constituencies and well thought-out perspectives gained from experience at national, state, regional, and local water agencies; environmental justice groups; conservation groups; and local political organizing campaigns.
 As such, they represent diverse interests and are not monolithic in their approaches.

-Now in our sixth year, the group has much to show for itself:
+Now in our seventh year, the group has much to show for itself:

 - Six statewide conferences with over 150 attendees at each event

-- Four regional workshops in four different counties throughout CA
+- Four regional workshops in four different counties throughout California

-- Two legislative briefings in partnership with Speaker Anthony Rendon in Sacramento
+- Two legislative briefings in partnership with Assembly Speaker Anthony Rendon in Sacramento

 - Engagement of more than 275 of California’s 400 local elected officials representing Latino constituencies